Find out what it takes to attract national funding!

 While acquiring national funding requires an understanding of the national funding environment and how to create a funding persona that gets you noticed, you might also be surprised to find out who some of the national players are funding in Minnesota.

-10. Family foundations who have moved out of Minnesota but are still interested in Minnesota (Jundt, Morgan Family, David Gold)
+9. Family foundations who moved out of Minnesota but are still interested in Minnesota (Jundt, Morgan Family, David Gold)

 7. Midwest/regional funders (Joyce, Bader, Kellogg, Stern Family)

-6. National/international mega funders (Gates, RW Johnson, Ford, Carnegie, Rockefellers)
+6. National/international mega funders (Gates, Robert Wood Johnson, Ford, Carnegie)

-5. National politically active funders (Surdna, Annie E. Casey, FB Heron, Starr, Walton Family, Public Welfare)
+5. National politically active funders (Surdna, Annie E. Casey, Walton Family)

 4. Faith-focused funders (Catholic Campaign for Human Development, Unitarian Universalists, Mazon)